jonreid/XcodeCoverage/README.md

 Modification
 ============

-There are two places you may want to modify the included files if you are using the standard installation:

-1. In `envcov.sh`, `LCOV_INFO` determines the name shown in the report.
-2. In `getcov`, edit `exclude_data()` to specify which files to exclude, for example, third-party libraries.
+If you are using the standard installation, you may wish to modify `exclude_data()` in `getcov` to specify which files to exclude, for example, third-party libraries.

 Credits
 =======